The law named “The law of Jante”

 - You shall never ever under any circumstance think you can teach us anything.

 Knowing these rules are important to understand how people treat you in the lands of the north.
 These rules was made up to explain the flaws of the Norwegian and Danish psyche.
-The author did not expect that Nordic people would romanticize them and apply these laws as universal principles.
+The author did not expect that Nordic people would romanticize them and apply these as laws.
 These rules have become the ten commandments of the north and is much more important than anything else.

 I think this is because it broke the laws 1, and 7.
 I thought that I was capable of organizing something that everyone would benefit from.
-Also because of rule 9. it was impossible for them to imagine I cared about them.
+Also because of rule 9. it was impossible for them to imagine I cared.
 These kind of things discouraged me from trying anything or having any kind of passions.
 I did not really know about the Jante law by then and I was just a kid so I could not peace it together.

 The Jante law is consistently applied to all facets of society In most places, but there are exceptions.
 The only times you are kind of allowed to organize something is in the Russ-time (which is the half month long graduation ceremony for college) and when you enter university, much of the things are organized by students.